RarelyCharlie/rarelycharlie.github.io/_draft/sft.md

 Tell the member they are capable and skilled.
 For example:

-!Listener:!Your son is lucky to have a father who cares about him as much as you do.
+|Listener:|Your son is lucky to have a father who cares about him as much as you do.
 {:.chat}

 Or:

-!Listener:!You have a great sensitivity to people.
+|Listener:|You have a great sensitivity to people.
 {:.chat}

 ### Hope

 Tell the member they are making progress towards solving the problem.
+For example:

 |Listener:|Noticing that you feel happy on Mondays is an important observation.
 {:.chat}

+Or:

 |Listener:|Trying different routes on your commute was a smart strategy.
 {:.chat}